Lunar New Year Fair

 The Lunar New Year Fair (年宵市場), also known as the flower market (花市), is a type of fair held annually a few days before Lunar New Year in Chinese New Year markets in China.
-These fairs are primarily practiced by the Cantonese, and spread with Cantonese immigration.
+These fairs are primarily practiced by the Cantonese, and spreads with Cantonese immigration.

 History

 The Lunar New Year Fair's history can be traced back to the Wanli Emperor age of the Ming Dynasty.
 By this time, peasants sold flowers in markets south of the Pearl River.
 These ancient flower markets were held every day at no fixed location.

 In the 1860s, the flower markets began to be held only during Lunar New Year's Eve.
 A particularly big fair was held in 1919.
 Shortly after the People's Republic of China was founded in 1949, many Cantonese people immigrated to Hong Kong from Guangzhou and other Pearl River Delta areas, taking the market tradition with them.
 It later spread overseas.